 In the unfortunate event you lose your Garmin smart watch, you can remove or suspend the card(s) added to the smart watch using the Garmin Pay section of the Garmin Connect Mobile app.
 No-one else can use your smart watch to make a payment without first entering your Garmin 4-digit PIN code.

-Subject to your conditions of use, you are covered by our Fraud Money Back Guarantee for any unauthorised purchases you make with your Westpac card on Garmin Pay.
+Subject to your terms and conditions, you are covered by our Fraud Money Back Guarantee for any unauthorised purchases you make with your Westpac card on Garmin Pay.

 To make a payment of over $100 with your Westpac card on Garmin Pay, you must enter your physical card PIN at the contactless terminal.
 For security reasons, if the contactless terminal does not prompt you for your card PIN, the transaction will not be accepted.